Baby Delivery Process

 When your Obstetrician Tells You to Report to the Hospital

-- You will go directly to the New Life Center located on the First Floor of the North Pavilion at Winthrop-University Hospital.
+- You will go directly to the New Life Center located on the First Floor of the North Pavilion at NYU Winthrop Hospital.

 - A Registered Nurse with advanced training and certification in obstetrics will escort you to one of the Center's new triage/exam rooms, each of which has a private bathroom, television and other amenities.